angular/angular/modules/angular2/docs/core/02_directives.md

 * AND operation: `name[attribute]`
 * OR operation: `name,.class`

-Angular does not support these (and any CSS selector which crosses element boundries):
+Angular does not support these (and any CSS selector which crosses element boundaries):
 * Descendant: `body div`
 * Direct descendant: `body > div`
-* Adjascent: `div + table`
+* Adjacent: `div + table`
 * Sibling: `div ~ table`
 * Wildcard: `*`
 * ID: `#id`